alifsemi/alif_ml-embedded-evaluation-kit/docs/quick_start.md

 This is a quick start guide that shows you how to run the keyword spotting example application.

 The aim of this quick start guide is to enable you to run an application quickly on the Fixed Virtual Platform (FVP).
-This documentation assumes that your Arm® *Ethos™-U55* NPU is configured to use 128 Multiply-Accumulate units, and is sharing SRAM with the Arm® *Cortex®-M55*.
+This documentation assumes that you are using an Arm® *Ethos™-U55* NPU, it is configured to use 128 Multiply-Accumulate units, and is sharing SRAM with the Arm® *Cortex®-M55*.

 To get started quickly, please follow these steps:

 1. First, verify that you have installed [the required prerequisites](sections/building.md#Build-prerequisites).

-2. Clone the *Ethos-U55* evaluation kit repository:
+2. Clone the *Ethos-U* evaluation kit repository:

     ```commandline
     git clone "https://review.mlplatform.org/ml/ethos-u/ml-embedded-evaluation-kit"